ayazhankadessova/LeetCode_Practice/DSA_Book/Chapter3Exercises/README.md

 5. If x not head -> prevX.next = currY.
 If head -> Y
 6. Same for y
 7. Swap next pointers

+## Exercise 3.3 Find Intersection

+Given two sorted lists, L1 and L2, write a procedure to compute L1 ∩ L2 using only the basic list operations.